uscmakers/the-pipeline/README.md

 ## Cura Setup

 Install latest version of Cura.
-Then copy all resources under `cura-resources` into `C:\Program Files\Ultimakers Cura 5.0.0\share\cura\resources\` or where Cura keeps its config files.
+Then copy all json files under `cura-resources` into their respective folders in `C:\Program Files\Ultimakers Cura 5.0.0\share\cura\resources\` or where Cura keeps its config files.
 If you need further assistance on this step please watch this video on [how to add SOVOL SV04 Printer into Cura 5.0](https://www.youtube.com/watch?v=4KL_7jbV8KM) but use the files from this repo.
 You should preferably `git clone` this repo to make copying easier since there are many folders and files.